String Art: Shroom Time

 What I used:

-12" X 12" Wood Panel (actually I got a 12" X 36" panel from Lowe's and cut it into thirds!)
+• 12" X 12" Wood Panel (actually I got a 12" X 36" panel from Lowe's and cut it into thirds! - but this precut birch plywood panel would work great if you want to simplify and not have to cut it)

-Needle-nose pliers (not required but very handy!)
+• Needle-nose pliers (not required but very handy - these are pretty perfect for this!)

 I fell in love with this mushroom picture as soon as I saw it and the colors were just right so I went with it!
 However, you have the power, so if you want to change your colors up, go for it!